vincekurtz/hydrax/README.md

 The dynamics ($f$) are specified by a `mujoco.MjModel` that is passed to the constructor.
-Other constructor arguments specify the planning horizon $T$, any control limits, and other details.
+Other constructor arguments specify the planning horizon $T$ and other details.

 For the cost, simply implement the `running_cost` ($\ell$) and `terminal_cost` ($\phi$) methods.